- Shop by Type

 - Only blow the nose when you have to and use soft tissues, ideally infused with aloe vera or calendula.
 Gently pat rather than wipe.

-- Avoid matte lipsticks.
-“The lack of oils or emollients make matte lipsticks more drying which can aggravate chapped lips.”
+- Avoid matte lipsticks. โThe lack of oils or emollients makes matte lipsticks more drying, which can aggravate chapped lips.โ

-With hundreds of lip balms on the market how do know which to choose?
+With hundreds of lip balms on the market, how do you know which to choose?
 Dr Knight says that any moisturising balm will help protect the skin.
-She recommends looking for one that contains petroleum jelly, castor oil, shea or cocoa butter and vitamin E, like Letibalm.
+She recommends looking for one that contains petroleum jelly, castor oil, shea or cocoa butter and vitamin E, like LETIbalm Nose & Lip Repair.

 About Dr Lauren Knight

 Dr Lauren Knight is a Cape Town-based dermatologist in private practice.
-She specialises in medical, surgical and cosmetic dermatology for adults and children and is passionate about sharing knowledge to empower people patients to better understand their skin.
-For more info visit https://dermdiscovered.com/ or find her on social:
+She specialises in medical, surgical and cosmetic dermatology for adults and children and is passionate about sharing knowledge to empower people to understand their skin better.
+For more info, visit https://dermdiscovered.com/ or find @Derm.Discovered on social:

 Facebook